 The Virginia Manufactured Housing and Industrialized Building Programs - provides support to the Manufactured Housing Board and administers the Manufactured Licensing Program and the Transaction Recovery Fund.
 Its responsibilities also include the investigation of manufactured housing complaints, and the inspection of manufactured homes, manufacturing facilities, and sales lots.
-During FY 2008, staff accomplished the manufactured housing and industrialized building programs through the following: processed and referred 47 consumer complaints and reported violations of manufactured homes and industrialized buildings, and conducted site investigations of 21 of the structures; conducted 182 inspections at manufactured home retail locations to monitor the collections are manufactured home retail locations to monitor the dealer's compliance with state and federal regulations; conducted 66 factory audits at industrialized building factories located in and outside of Virginia to monitor the Compliance Assurance Agencies' performance; reviewed approximately 965 industrialized building plans to monitor the plans review performance of the Agencies; assisted with settlements from the Manufactured Housing Transaction Recovery Fund, which has paid approximately \$324,000 accumulatively since 1996 to consumers for damages or losses to their manufactured homes
+During FY 2008, staff accomplished the manufactured housing and industrialized building programs through the following: processed and referred 47 consumer complaints and reported violations of manufactured homes and industrialized buildings, and conducted site investigations of 21 of the structures; conducted 182 inspections at manufactured home retail locations to monitor the dealer's compliance with state and federal regulations; conducted 66 factory audits at industrialized building factories located in and outside of Virginia to monitor the Compliance Assurance Agencies' performance; reviewed approximately 965 industrialized building plans to monitor the plans review performance of the Agencies; assisted with settlements from the Manufactured Housing Transaction Recovery Fund, which has paid approximately \$324,000 accumulatively since 1996 to consumers for damages or losses to their manufactured homes